geach89/HELIX/README.md

 The scripts should produce the data in 'Figure_data.xslx' when run on the full data set, as follows:
 - active.py generates the data in the "Figure 3" sheet.
 The first 9 columns of data are produced when time_period='Jan-Feb' is selected, the other 8 columns are produced when time_period='Feb-Mar' is used.
 - passive.py generates the data in the "Figure 4" sheets.
-The data in "Figure 4 (left)" is produced when location='OP' is selected, and the data in "Figure 4 (right) is produced when location='conj' is selected.
+The data in "Figure 4 (left)" is produced when location='OP' is selected, and the data in "Figure 4 (right)" is produced when location='conj' is selected.
 - active_photon_profile.py generates the data in the Figure 6 sheets.
 No options need be selected.